wanlizhu/chroma/README.md

 # Chroma

-Chroma is a real-time physically based rendering engine for Android, iOS, Linux, macOS, and Windows.
-It is designed to be as small as possible and as efficient as possible on Android.
+Chroma is a real-time physically based rendering engine for Windows.
+It is designed to be as small as possible and as efficient as possible.

-Chroma is based on Google's Filament, which is currently used in the [Sceneform](https://developers.google.com/ar/develop/java/sceneform/) library both at runtime on Android devices and as the renderer inside the Android Studio plugin.

 ## Features

 ### APIs

-- Native C++ API for Android, iOS, Linux, macOS and Windows
+- Native C++ API for Windows
 - Java/JNI API for Android, Linux, macOS and Windows
-- JavaScript API
+- Python API

 ### Backends

-- OpenGL 4.1+ for Linux, macOS and Windows
+- OpenGL 4.1+ for Windows
-- OpenGL ES 3.0+ for Android and iOS
-- Vulkan 1.0 for Android, Linux, macOS and iOS (with MoltenVk), and Windows
+- Vulkan 1.0 for Windows
-- WebGL 2.0 for all platforms

 ### Rendering